 Of course, they are slightly different in flavor.
 Purple garlic tends to be juicy, with bigger cloves but is less strong and peppery.
 White garlic is pungent and strong to taste.
 The two types are very similar and can be used for cooking in the same manner.

 When fertilised just before harvest, certain varieties of garlic turn purple.
 The inner cloves of purple garlic are the same colour as white garlic’s and have a purple color for skin.

 This is due to the presence of anthocyanins in garlic, which are water-soluble pigments capable of turning garlic bulbs purple or blue when exposed to acid.
 This is a cyclical phenomena that is particularly pronounced in immature garlic.

 Although little study has been done on this, it is safe to consume and has just recently been introduced to more acidic conditions.

 There could, however, be variations between each garlic clove!
 Garlic occasionally has more blue pigment, which is more noticeable after fermentation.
 So many garlic varieties!
 Who would have thought.

 What Is Garlic?

 It is widely produced in China, as it grows easily in Asia.
-Garlic is actually a perennial plant which can grow as high as 3 foot.
+Garlic is actually a perennial plant that can grow as high as 3 feet.

 Consuming garlic reduces blood pressure, as well as reduces your chances of digestive and stomach cancer by a significant proportion.
 It also reduces the risk of prostate cancer, cures colds, and can be used as a natural insecticide.